crazyrabbitLTC/pipe-protocol/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your PR:
+- Includes tests for new functionality
+- Maintains or improves code coverage
+- Follows the existing code style
+- Updates documentation as needed

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.